Nonclassical States for Non-Hermitian Hamiltonians with the Oscillator Spectrum: Acknowledgments

 \section{Acknowledgments}

-K.~Zelaya acknowledges the support of CONACyT, scholarship 45454.
-S.~Dey is supported by a postdoctoral fellowship from the Laboratory of Mathematics Physics of the Centre de Recherches Math\'ematiques.
+The financial support from CONACyT (Mexico), grant number A1-S-24569, MINECO (Spain), project MTM2014- 57129-C2-1-P, and Junta de Castilla y Le\'on (Spain), project VA057U16, is acknowledged.
+K.~Zelaya is supported by a postdoctoral fellowship from the Mathematical Physics Laboratory, Centre de Recherches Math\'ematiques.
+S.~Dey acknowledges the support of research grant (DST/INSPIRE/04/2016/001391) from the DST, Govt. of India.
 V.~Hussin acknowledges the support of research grants from NSERC of Canada.
-O.~Rosas-Ortiz acknowledges the financial support from the Spanish MINECO (Project MTM2014- 57129-C2-1-P) and Junta de Castilla y Le\'on (VA057U16).